 Instead of saying those things out loud during her prayers, I simply said, “God, please help me to be a good mom to my baby girl.”
 Before I even said the words Amen my daughter replied…

 “But mom, you already are a good mommy.”

-I could have cried.
-It was balm to my heart.
-I looked her straight in the eye and told her thanks for the encouragement and walked out of the room a few steps lighter.
+With a humble heart, I looked her straight in the eye and told her thanks for the encouragement and walked out of the room a few steps lighter.